The average winter temperature for South Dakota hovers around 20 degrees.

 Grinding wears down enamel and exposes dentin, the sensitive center of your teeth.
 If you grind, talk to your dentist about wearing a mouthguard at night.

-Tooth sensitivity can be an indicator of another problem, such as a cavity or cracked tooth.
+Tooth sensitivity can be a sign of another problem, such as a cavity or cracked tooth.
 Stick to your regular checkups to ensure a pain-free smile!